bluntwizard/steam_deck_dub_edition/docs/CSS-GUIDELINES.md

 # CSS Coding Guidelines and Maintenance
-Steam Deck DUB Edition
+Grimoire

 ## Overview
-This document provides guidelines for writing and maintaining CSS code in the Steam Deck DUB Edition project.
+This document provides guidelines for writing and maintaining CSS code in the Grimoire project.
 Following these guidelines will help ensure code consistency, readability, and maintainability.

 ## File Structure
 CSS files are organized as follows: